bimbraw/Blurring/README.md

 # Blurring
 Blurring and smoothening an image using Box Filter, Gaussian and Median Filter.
+Implemented using Python.

 * Box Filter with 𝑊 = 5 in both directions,
 * Gaussian with σ=3, and